openstyles/usercss-meta/README.md

 * `code` - error code.
 * `message` - error message.
 * `index` - the string index where the error occurs.
 * `args` - an array of values that is used to compose the error message.
 This allows other clients to generate i18n error message.
-If the error code is unknownXXX the last value of this array would be a suggestive change in which the correct value is set, if it couldn't be find it will be `undefined` and couldn't find an suggestive change.

 A table of errors thrown by the parser: